-Female labour Force Participation, Early Childhood Care and Education
+Female labour Force Participation, Early Childhood Education and Care

 March 2014 - September 2015

 The study estimates the economic value of unpaid elderly and childcare activities provided by Turkish women in the household.
-We use two established methodologies to estimate the value of time spent on care activities by women in Turkey: (i) the opportunity cost method and (ii) the proxy good method (Berg et al 2004).
-Two household data sets were used for the estimation, the Turkey labour Force Survey (2011) and Time Use Survey (2006), both collected by TURKSTAT representative at the national level in Turkey.
+We use two established methodologies to estimate the value of time spent on care activities by women in Turkey: (i) the opportunity cost method and (ii) the proxy good method (Berg et al., 2004).
+Two household data sets were used for the estimation, the Turkey Labour Force Survey (2011) and Time Use Survey (2006), both collected by TURKSTAT and are representative at the national level in Turkey.

 October 2013 - January 2014